 Instead, your growth hackers should work hand in hand with your digital marketing team.

 This is particularly true if your company is a small one.
 There, a culture of growth can be fostered alongside other aspects of your marketing strategy.
 In some companies, the growth function is tied to other, “more real” jobs on the digital side.
-For exampleat Hubspot, Matthew Barby is head of growth and SEO.

 In other, larger companies, this growth aspect can be used as a complementary skill to those of your marketing team.

 Where growth hackers and marketers differ is in how they consider a goal achieved.
-Marketers can look at a campaign and consider it successful if brand awareness is increased or the company is better thought of that beforehand.
+Marketers can look at a campaign and consider it successful if brand awareness is increased or the company is better thought of than beforehand.

 A growth hacker will have a more measurable, funnel-focused measurement that may consider the campaign a failure.